calmm-js/partial.lenses/README.md

 ```

 #### Adapting

+Adapting combinators allow one to build optics that adapt to their input.

 ##### <a id="L-choices"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-choices) [`L.choices(optic, ...optics) ~> optic`](#L-choices "L.choices: (POptic s a, ...POptic s a) -> POptic s a") <small><sup>v11.10.0</sup></small>